panmitz/SPARQL-Burger/README.md

    ?person ex:hasName ?name .
 }
 ```
-At this point we have generated a minimal [SPARQL graph pattern](http://https://www.w3.org/TR/rdf-sparql-query/#GraphPattern "SPARQL graph pattern").
-A graph pattern, delimited with `{ }`, is a building block for SPARQL queries and more than one can be nested and/or united to form a more complex graph pattern.
 </details>

-### 2. Create an optional pattern and nest it to the main pattern
+### 2. Create an OPTIONAL pattern and nest it to the main pattern
+Here, the main graph pattern contains another graph pattern that is declared as OPTIONAL.
+In general, graph patterns can contain as many nesting levels as necessary.
+Nesting a pattern to itself, though, would result to an error.

 <details>
  <summary>Show example</summary>